dildeolupbiten/SynastryParser/README.md

 # SynastryParser

-**SynastryParser** is a program uses with csv files that each of it's rows contains julian date, latitude and longitude values.
+**Synastry Parser** is a program uses csv files that contain julian date, latitude and longitude values.

 ## Availability